-Mast’s current service to the field includes a Committee Chair for the American Association for State and Local History, working group for the National Census of History Organizations, and the Executive Committee of the Lincoln Forum.
-Her past service includes advisory council for National History Day and advisory board of the Old Soldiers’ Home Foundation.
-Mast is a frequent speaker at professional conferences and major educational and cultural institutions and serves on the faculty of the History Leadership Institute.
+Mast’s current service to the field includes Chair of the Making History Matter campaign for the U.S. 250th anniversary for the American Association for State and Local History, Commissioner on the Barrington Cultural Commission, and Executive Committee of the Lincoln Forum.
+Her past service includes board service at AASLH, faculty for the History Leadership Institute, the working group for the National Census of History Organizations, committee service for the American Alliance of Museums, and advisory council for National History Day.
+Mast is a frequent speaker at professional conferences and major educational and cultural institutions.
 She has authored brief biographies of Abraham and Mary Lincoln and articles for a variety of professional publications such as Alliance Labs, History News, Forum Journal, and The Public Historian.
 She has also contributed chapters and essays to books including Change is Required: Preparing for the Post-Pandemic Museum, Mission Matters, Reimagining Historic House Museums, AASLH Guide to Making Public History, and Museums of Ideas: Commitment and Conflict.

 In addition to her executive leadership, Mast has a depth and breadth of work experience in cultural non-profits and higher education including the Pew Center for Arts and Heritage, the National Trust for Historic Preservation headquarters offices, National Building Museum, Institutional History Division of the Smithsonian Institution, George Washington University, and Ohio University.
 She is an alumna of Harvard University’s Strategic Perspectives in Nonprofit Management Program and the American Express Leadership Academy.
 She received her MA in Museum Studies from The George Washington University in Washington, DC, and BA in History from the Ohio University Honors Tutorial College in Athens, Ohio.